 In 2010 through 2011 a small 60x60x10 cm demonstrator with toughened 3.85 mm expansion glass pane was evaluated for summer and winter behaviour.
-Polysulphide edge sealant stretching was observed throughout the seasons as well.
+Polysulphide

 Field measurements on the real-world multipane demonstrator started in June 2012 and were conducted through 2014.
 It was an 8-pane glass unit with four times 18 mm argon filled chambers in front of the toughened expansion glass pane.
 Behind the expansion chamber, there were three more opened air chambers with overlapping 25 mm holes accessible from behind.
 Through the holes, motion of the expansion chamber could be monitored, and temperature measured via the thermal infrared sensor.